Featured Art and Artists

 • your support helps our artists make more art!

 The Artists' Coop of Mendocino was established in June 1988 for the purpose of selling members' art.
 The first President was Warren Zimmer.
 The Co-op is owned and operated by the members, which number fifteen to twenty.
 Selected guest artists are featured periodically.
-The gallery was originally located on Main St. above the quilt shop, but moved to the present address in January 2016.
-We also maintain an online store which can be accessed from the menu at the top of the page.
+The Co-op gallery was originally located on Main St. above the quilt shop, but moved to the present address in January 2016.
+We like our new location, ground level entrance, and landscaping options.
+Our current space was built originally as an art gallery, in contrast to being a residence that has been adapted for use as a gallery.

 Find additional information about our members by going to Artists in the menu and by reading about them in the Artists BioBook when you visit our gallery in Mendocino.